Evidence-Decision-Feedback: Theory-Driven Adaptive Scaffolding for LLM Agents: Copa

 \section{Copa}

 To operationalize EDF, we developed \emph{Copa}---a \textbf{Co}llaborative \textbf{P}eer \textbf{A}gent for STEM+C learning.
-Copa is designed as a \emph{knowledgeable peer}---a persona selected by students who prefer the emotional support of a peer and domain competence of an expert \cite{cohn2025exploring}.
-This role encourages inquiry, exploration, and critical thinking while minimizing the dependency risk and self-efficacy loss often associated with expert tutors.
-Copa is agentic, using sub-agents to gather evidence, reason about learners' needs, and provide scaffolding within the EDF framework.
+Copa is a \emph{knowledgeable} peer---a persona selected by students, who wanted Copa to offer both emotional support and domain competence~\cite{cohn2025exploring}.
+This role encourages inquiry and exploration while minimizing the dependency risk and self-efficacy loss often associated with expert tutors.
+Copa is agentic, using sub-agents to gather evidence, reason about learners' needs, and provide EDF-aligned scaffolding.

 Copa reasons over student log and chat data, selects actions, and generates feedback while under constraints.
-This aligns with Jurenka et al.'s \cite{jurenka2024towards} ``see what the student sees'' agent design principle and prior work suggesting \emph{bounded autonomy} \cite{pan2025measuring}---which balances agent initiative with pedagogical guardrails, e.g., \emph{human-in-the-loop} methods \cite{fonteles2026jli}---represents an ideal design point to support learning while preserving trust and interpretability \cite{cohn2025cotal,cohn2025theory}.
-Rather than relying on unconstrained long-horizon planning, Copa's behavior is structured around the three EDF modules.
-Copa's four-agent architecture is grounded in PD, which identifies appropriate agent behavior and the data to be considered, and in prior work demonstrating that modular, multi-agent systems improve transparency and task decomposition in educational settings \cite{li_edumas_2024,chu2025llm,dai_agent4edu_2025}.
+This aligns with Jurenka et al.'s (2024)~\cite{jurenka2024towards} ``see what the student sees'' design principle and prior work suggesting \emph{bounded autonomy}~\cite{pan2025measuring}---balancing agent initiative with pedagogical guardrails---represents an ideal nexus to support learning while preserving trust~\cite{cohn2025cotal,cohn2026theory}.
+Copa's behavior is structured around the three EDF modules, and its multi-agent architecture is grounded in (1) participatory design, which specifies the desired agent behavior and input data; and (2) prior work demonstrating modular, multi-agent systems can improve transparency and task decomposition in educational settings~\cite{li_edumas_2024,chu2025llm,dai_agent4edu_2025}.

-Copa is embedded within the computer-based \emph{C2STEM} \cite{hutchins2020c2stem} learning environment (see Figure~\ref{fig:c2stem}).
-C2STEM targets 1- and 2-D kinematics: students work in dyads on various tasks, building \emph{computational models} to simulate the motion of objects such as a truck (1-D) and a drone (2-D) using kinematic equations and block-based code, and interacting with Copa at their discretion.
-Each task is open-ended: there is no single solution, and each may be solved in myriad ways.
+Copa is embedded within the C2STEM learning environment (see Figure~\ref{fig:environment}), which targets 1- and 2-D kinematics through open-ended dyadic computational modeling tasks.
+Students simulate the motion of objects such as a truck (1-D) and a drone (2-D) using kinematic equations and block-based code, interacting with Copa as they see fit.
+C2STEM generates rich log data to support agent reasoning, including \emph{logged actions} (e.g., editing code blocks), \emph{model state} (the code blocks on screen), and \emph{task context} (the model component currently being addressed, e.g., variable initialization).